UKRN-Open-Research/t3-open-code/_episodes/05-wbt-intro.md

 There are also template lessons if you want to build yours from scratch.
 Let's start by customising an introductory lesson.

-> ## Add Emma's preregistration-workshop-template Introduction to preregistration `15 min`
+> ## Add our demo lessons `15 min`
 > 1. Click 'Add Items to Stash'
-> 2. Enter 'emma' in the search box to narrow the results down
+> 2. Enter 'UKRN-Open-Research' in the search box to narrow the results down
-> 3. Select the dropdown for 'preregistration-workshop-template' and wait while the results are fetched
+> 3. Select the dropdown for 'open-code-workshop-template' and wait while the results are fetched
 > 4. Click 'Add items to stash' - you should now see a lot of lessons in the 'Stash'
-> 5. Find 'Introduction to preregistration' and drag it into the 'Day 1' slot
+> 5. Find 'Introduction to open code and software' and drag it into the 'Day 1' slot
 > 6. You'll see a green '+' icon appear in the lesson's icon bar - click it and you'll install the remote lesson into your workshop
 {: .challenge}